~ In loving memory, Sylvia Ring Rosenfeld ~

 Jewish population began in 1942.
 On August 14, 1942, the Gorlice

-crowded into it and were joined by Jews from some of the
+into it and were joined by Jews from some of the surrounding

-surrounding areas.
-In Poland, there were organized efforts by the
+Poland, there were organized efforts by the non-Jewish

-non-Jewish population to resist the Nazi's plan to exterminate
+population to resist the Nazi's plan to exterminate Jews.

-Jews.
 There were also efforts by ordinary Poles to save their Jewish neighbors.
+The

 In spite of such efforts, though, most of Gorlice's Jews perished--some along with their would-be rescuers, some turned in by informants seeking a reward, and some as a result of "aktions" or selections easy for the Germans to accomplish once the Jews had been sequestered in a ghetto and deprived of any means of defending themselves or escaping.
-In August of 1942, the Gorlice ghetto was established for Jews from Gorlice and Jews from some of the neighboring villages.
-Around the same time, about 1,000 Jews from Gorlice and the neighboring town of Bobowa (famous for the Bobover Rebe, Ben-Zion Halberstam) were transported by truck to Garbacz, just outside Gorlice.
+Around the same time that the Ghetto was established in August of 1942, about 1,000 Jews from Gorlice and the neighboring town of Bobowa (famous for the Bobover Rebe, Ben-Zion Halberstam) were transported by truck to Garbacz, just outside Gorlice.
 There they were shot.
 Samuel Oliner, now a professor at Humboldt College but then a boy of 12, escaped detection by hiding on a rooftop the day the Bobowa ghetto was liquidated and--with the help of a plan devised by a "righteous Gentile" Polish peasant woman--was able to suvive until the end of the war by masquerading as a Polish boy.
 To read some of Dr. Oliner's eye-witness account of the Nazi roundup of the Bobowa ghetto's Jews from his book Restless Memories, click on the link below.
 Warning: This material has been put on a separate, linked page because of its highly graphic and disturbing nature.
 It is not appropriate for children.

 The Roundup in BobowaIt can be presumed that the scene in Gorlice was very similar to what Dr. Oliner describes in Bobowa.
 Factory workers in Gorlice were allowed to live somewhat longer than the rest of the Jews there, since they were useful to the Nazis.
 But ultimately all Jews who had not been deported for forced labor, been killed, or managed to escape from the area were sent to Belzec extermination camp.
 About 50 surviving Jews came back to Gorlice after liberation of the area by the Russians.
 Some of these Jews arranged for the erection of a memorial in the Garbacz woods at the site of the mass grave where the massacre of Jews from Gorlice and Bobowa had taken place.